 A design framework, a simple set of design rules that could be easily interpreted and implemented.
 There was a need to be able to constantly iterate on designs quickly and keep them maintained in code so they could be easily shippable.
 Enter Storybook js.

 We reviewed a number of options and even considered building something custom.
 Fortunately, there are plenty of great options off the shelf and some more suited than others.

 Storybook js is one of the most recognised.
 It is an open source tool for developing UI components in isolation for React, Vue, Angular, and more.
 It helps to build UIs in an organised and efficient fashion.
 I knew it was important to consider the developer experience too so being able to design and develop UI components in isolation was a big plus.
 Similarly for designers, it is also a fantastic experience.
 It provided the long awaited framework and guidelines the product team needed to work with and could be kept updated and therefore current.

-Following the Atomic model, I began to create the basic HTML elements to serve as our base styles.
-The buttons, form inputs etc. With Storybook I was able to lay the foundations and immediately start building the components for these elements.
+Following the Atomic method, I began to design the foundational UI elements to serve as our base styles.
+The colours, typography, buttons, form inputs etc.

 Applied Design Thinking

 We needed to delve deeper into the digital styles.
 We had empathy for our customer needs through research and user feedback and we could be confident that the implementation of specific design tenets would have an immediate impact on problems such as, inconsistent saturation of the primary colour and too many unique fonts.

 As time was seemingly non-negotiable we had to work through our process quickly applying the same methodology throughout each phase of the guidelines.
 By defining key problem areas we were able to deliver UI components that would resolve these issues.
 We could then continue on the Atomic Design pathway and it enabled to rapidly build the molecules and organisms that would contribute to the interface.